 “I couldn’t be more excited about Jon coming on board to produce and write for the new direct-to-consumer platform,” said Lucasfilm president Kathleen Kennedy in the announcement.
 “Jon brings the perfect mix of producing and writing talent, combined with a fluency in the Star Wars universe.
 This series will allow Jon the chance to work with a diverse group of writers and directors and give Lucasfilm the opportunity to build a robust talent base.”

 Disney’s streaming video service is expected to launch at some point in 2019.
-There’s been no announcement regarding how much it will cost at this point, but it’s expected to come in below the monthly $11 subscription for Netflix.
+There’s been no announcement regarding how much it will cost as it’s currently being conceived, but it’s expected to come in below the monthly $11 subscription for Netflix.
 Whether the live-action Star Wars series will be available at launch is unknown at this point, but casting and production will have to begin soon if that’s the plan.

 - The future of Star Wars: All the known movies and TV series coming your way